Countly/countly-sdk-unity/README.md

 [Countly](http://count.ly) is an innovative, real-time, open source mobile analytics and push notifications platform.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: [the server that collects and analyzes data](http://github.com/countly/countly-server), and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

-##About
+##Unity SDK

 This repository includes the Countly Unity3D SDK.
-It includes support for the following:
+It has support for the following:

 * Complete analytics
 * User profiles (Enterprise Edition)